Fedron/com3014/services/event_service/readme.md

 - **Endpoint:** `api/v1/events/<int:event_id>/`
 - **Methods:**
   - **GET:** Retrieves detailed information for the specified event.
-Requires a valid JWT token.
   - **PUT:** Updates an existing event.
-Requires a valid JWT token and can only be performed by the event's creator.
+Requires a `user_id` query parameter and can only be performed by the event's creator.
   - **DELETE:** Deletes the specified event.
-Requires a valid JWT token and can only be performed by the event's creator.
+Requires a `user_id` query parameter and can only be performed by the event's creator.

 # Docker Instructions for Event Service